Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 The closing costs aren’t listed in the purchase price, and they’re separate from the down payment.
 After you submit your mortgage application, your lender gives you a Loan Estimate within three business days that includes a list of expected closing costs and explanations.

 If you move forward with the purchase, you’ll get a Closing Disclosure Statement that outlines the final closing costs three business days before closing.
 There are limits to the amount that fees can increase by, so there should be no surprises.

 How much do closing costs average?

-Closing costs vary based on your lender, state and size and type of the property — but let’s look at the nationwide averages.
+Closing costs vary based on your lender, state, loan amount and size and type of the property — but let’s look at the nationwide averages.
 At the moment, closing costs add up to an average of 1.15% of the purchase price before taxes.